qingnanl/qingnanl.github.io/index.md

 Please find our research articles and software.
 We are open to discussions and collaborations.

+We belong to the newly established [Department of Molecular Genetics and Genome Sciences](https://medicine.ouhsc.edu/academic-departments/molecular-genetics-and-genome-sciences) at OU College of Medicine, and we are affiliated with the [Stephenson Cancer Center](https://www.ouhealth.com/stephenson-cancer-center/), an NCI-designated cancer center.
 We are building a team of scholars working in **Genomics** and **Computational Biology**.
-If you are interested, please contact the PI.

-We strive to develop [transparent and scalable methods](pages/software.html), and apply these methods to answer questions in biology and medicine.

-We are looking for motivated students and postdocs to join us.
 If you are interested, please contact the PI.